RndMnkIII/PSP-SIO-port-IMU/README.md

 ![Schematic](https://github.com/RndMnkIII/PSP-SIO-port-IMU/blob/master/diagram.png)

-The adapter for PSP SIO port can build using a official Sony PSP 1000 Series White Headset & Remote Control, desoldering the cables from the control board and soldering the required TX, RX, GND , +2.5V cables to the Sparkfun level shifter as showed in the diagram before.
+The adapter for PSP SIO port can build using an official Sony PSP 1000 Series White Headset & Remote Control, desoldering the cables from the control board and soldering the required TX, RX, GND , +2.5V cables to the Sparkfun level shifter as showed in the diagram before.